top of page

 Mental Health Support

 Our team supports the mental and emotional health of our postpartum clients in several different ways.
 We have a Licensed Professional Counselor here, named Jasmine Porter.
-She will have her PMH-C credential by the end of the summer of 2024, having already completed the Components of Care training on PMDs (Perinatal Mood Disorders) through Postpartum Support International.
+She has her PMH-C credential through Postpartum Support International.
 She provides in-person and telehealth counseling in our office.
-Our CNMs also have a lot of experiencing managing mental health medications such as SSRIs, SNRIs, etc. for our clients.
+Our Nurse Practitioners also have a lot of experiencing managing mental health medications such as SSRIs, SNRIs, etc. for our clients.
 Our whole office team is also here to help connect our clients with individualized resources and recommendations depending on their needs, for support and connection within the community.

 bottom of page